k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 </td>
 <td style="width: 316px;">
 <ul>
-<li>Synchronization is not performed, however if the LU instance already exists in Fabric it will bring the existing data based on the mostly updated LU schema definition</li>
+<li>Synchronization is not performed, however if the LU instance already exists in Fabric it will bring the existing LU instance data based on the mostly updated LU schema definition</li>
 <li>If the LU instance does not yet exist in Fabric, &nbsp;the following warning message is displayed:</li>
 <li>Instance '&lt;LU Name&gt;:&lt;Instance ID&gt;' was not found and sync is disabled</li>
 </ul>